 Technical Analysis

-CVE-2025-13861 is a stored cross-site scripting (XSS) vulnerability classified under CWE-79 affecting the HTML Forms – Simple WordPress Forms Plugin developed by linksoftware.
-The vulnerability exists in all versions up to and including 1.6.0 due to improper sanitization of fabricated file upload field metadata before it is rendered in the WordPress admin dashboard.
-An unauthenticated attacker can exploit this by submitting maliciously crafted metadata that is stored and later executed as JavaScript when an administrator accesses the form submissions page.
-This attack vector does not require any authentication, making it easier for remote attackers to exploit.
-The vulnerability impacts the confidentiality and integrity of the administrator’s session and data, as malicious scripts can steal cookies, perform actions on behalf of the admin, or inject further malicious payloads.
-The CVSS v3.1 base score is 6.1, reflecting medium severity with network attack vector, low attack complexity, no privileges required, but requiring user interaction (admin visiting the page).
-The scope is changed (S:C) because the vulnerability affects resources beyond the initially vulnerable component.
-No patches were linked at the time of publication, and no known exploits in the wild have been reported.
-The vulnerability highlights the risks of insufficient input validation and output encoding in WordPress plugins, especially those handling file uploads and admin interfaces.
+CVE-2025-13861 is a stored cross-site scripting vulnerability identified in the HTML Forms – Simple WordPress Forms Plugin developed by linksoftware, affecting all versions up to and including 1.6.0.
+The root cause is insufficient sanitization of fabricated file upload field metadata before it is displayed in the WordPress admin dashboard's form submissions page.
+An unauthenticated attacker can exploit this by submitting maliciously crafted metadata that contains arbitrary JavaScript code.
+When an administrator accesses the form submissions page, the injected script executes in their browser context, potentially allowing the attacker to hijack admin sessions, perform actions on behalf of the admin, or steal sensitive information.
+The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation), a common web application security flaw.
+The CVSS 3.1 base score is 6.1, reflecting medium severity, with an attack vector of network (remote), no privileges required, low attack complexity, and requiring user interaction (admin viewing the page).
+The scope is changed (S:C) because the vulnerability affects components beyond the vulnerable plugin itself, impacting the WordPress admin environment.
+No patches or fixes are currently linked, and no known exploits have been reported in the wild as of the publication date (December 17, 2025).

 Potential Impact